 Here are some tips to help you get started in a virtual environment:

-To install software on your VM, you will follow the Linux installation instructions from inside the Xubuntu VM.
+To install software on your VM, you will follow the Ubuntu installation instructions from inside the Xubuntu VM.

 All of the development that you’ll do related to TOP will be done in the VM.

 We recommend going full screen (Edit > Full-screen Mode) and forgetting about your host OS (Windows).
 For best performance, close all programs inside of your host OS when running your VM.

 If you added additional monitors in the “Display” tab of your VM settings, with the VM running, clicking “View” -> “Virtual Screen 2” -> “Enable”.
 You can run fullscreen with multiple monitors, but it may ask for more “Video Memory”, which you should have increased when adding more monitors.
 Upon exiting fullscreen, your secondary display may close.
 You can reopen it with these instructions.

 Dual-booting provides two operating systems on your computer that you can switch between with a simple reboot.
 One OS will not modify the other unless you explicitly tell it to do so.
 Before you continue, be sure to back up any important data and to have a way to ask for help.
 If you get lost, scared, or stuck, we’re here to help in the Odin Tech Support chat room.
 Come say “Hi”!

 First, you need to download the version of Ubuntu you want to install on your computer.
 Ubuntu comes in different versions (“flavors”), but we suggest the standard Ubuntu.
 If you’re using an older computer, we recommend Xubuntu.
 Be sure to download the 64-bit version of Ubuntu or Xubuntu.

 Next, follow this guide to create a bootable flash drive so that you can install Ubuntu on your hard drive.
 If you don’t have a flash drive, you can also use a CD or DVD.